import math

 groupby_column : str | None, optional

-Column name to group by before sorting by time, by default None
+Column name to group by before calculation, by default None

 Returns